 Murubindi Batwa Primary School Building Appeal

 The children are from the Batwa community of Murubindi in south western Uganda, a remote rural location over 8000 feet above sea level and two and a half hours drive from the nearest town.
 They attend the AICM provided Murubindi Primary School .
 No other school is available for them as the government primary provision does not extend to remote rural areas.
-Over 100 children in four classes now attend this school, which only has two very inadequate, dilapidated small class rooms.
 Its lack of basic facilities has been brought into sharp relief by the recent successful new building at the AICM Batwa primary school at Rwamahano.
-Friends of AICM want to provide four new class rooms, staff room, head teacher`s office, teacher`s house and new latrines.
+Friends of AICM now want to provide new latrines for the girls at the school.
 To do this we need YOUR help.

-Estimated total cost for this project is £90,000, so you can see that people have already been very generous.The cost takes into consideration the quality of build we require and the challenge of the location.
+Estimated total cost for this project is £7,000, and you can see that people have already been very generous.The cost takes into consideration the quality of build we require and the challenge of the location.
 We cannot let these children down!
 PLEASE HELP!

 Or you can send a cheque made out to FAICM to The Treasurer, Greenleas, Orchard Way,Cranbrook, Kent.
 TN17 3LN